 The building of railways to places like Oban, Mallaig and Kyle of Lochalsh in the latter half of the 1800s brought decline to more remote resorts that had been dependant on steamers for their custom, and Isleornsay was one of them.

 This history is part of what makes Isleornsay so attractive today.
 The visitor finds a beautiful, largely white painted, settlement clustered around its harbour.
 The Hotel Eilean Iarmain dominates this part of the village, and comes complete with comfortable rooms in the hotel itself and the house opposite, and suites in the old stable block.
-It also serves superb food in its restaurant and has a great bar selling pub food on the side.
+It also serves excellent food in its restaurant and in the Praban Bar.

 Nearby you can also find the attractive "Gallery An Talla Dearg" overlooking the pier.
 This hosts a range of exhibitions that change on a regular basis.
 The interior photograph on the left was taken during an exhibition by Laurence Broderick, whose bronze otter sculptures can be seen "in the wild" at the entrance of the Bright Water Visitor Centre in Kyleakin and in one of the ornamental ponds in Armadale Castle Gardens.